The slug club

 -You would know if you weren’t shielding yourself. »

--But all that chit chat in people’s heads gives me head aches.
+-I know.
+But all that chit chat in people’s heads gives me head aches.
 I would rather not have to unshield in public.
-You know this, silly head.
-What did you see? »
+YWhat did you see? »

 -Well… She’s terrible at her job, and generally detestable. »